mune-kyun/TechnicalTest-Hangry-BE/Readme.md

 - If you want to run in development mode use `npm run dev`.
 - Else, run `npm run build` then `npm run prod`.

+## How to Run In Docker Container

+In case it's preferable to run it in using Docker, the Dockerfile and docker-compose is available.
+Simply `docker compose` as you wish.

 ## Endpoints

 ### <span style="color: green;">GET</span> /user